rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.42_Spanky_RickGuard_20251009_194327/summaries/ROADMAP_NOTES.md

 - Add Guarded tier and per-repo check maps.
 - Integrate notification bots for first-time contributors.
 - Migrate protections to rulesets where/when available.
-- Consider site-only edit flow for CoCivium once stewards appointed.
+- Consider site-only edit flow for CoCivium™ once stewards appointed.